-Applications are welcome from candidates that do not hold one of the formal qualifications listed above.
+Applications are welcome from candidates who don't hold one of the formal qualifications listed above.

 Selection to join the programme will be in accordance with the University's equal opportunities policy and with the programme's Admission and Recruitment policy.
 The criteria for selection is based upon;